Pasek108/GoblinSlayer/README.md

 # Overview :sparkles:

 ## About
 Arcade game where player have to survive increasing waves of goblins in one attempt.
+It is an improved version of my old project from technical school.
+The game features improved visuals and sound, as well as achievements and a credits section.

 Check out the [live version](https://pasek108.github.io/GoblinSlayer/) of this project.